hehnle/process-implementation-variability/README.md

 A detailed explanation about the background, the variability mechanisms, and the usage can be found in the following papers:

-* P. Hehnle, M. Reichert, Flexible process variant binding in information systems with software product line engineering, preprint (2024). arXiv:2410.17689.
-URL https://arxiv.org/abs/2410.17689
+* Hehnle, Philipp; Reichert, Manfred (2025): Flexible process variant binding in information systems with software product line engineering.
+In Journal of Systems and Software 230, p.
+112530.
-* P. Hehnle, M. Reichert, Handling Process Variants in Information Systems with Software Product Line Engineering, in: 2023 IEEE 25th Conference on Business Informatics (CBI), 2023, pp. 1–10.
+* Hehnle, Philipp; Reichert, Manfred (2023): Handling Process Variants in Information Systems with Software Product Line Engineering.
+In : 2023 IEEE 25th Conference on Business Informatics (CBI), pp. 1–10.

 ## License